 You know, a lot of senators, if the Republicans were smart and they passed this economic plan, we've already got rid of the regulations.

-The president bailed their ass out this week when he was able to create an opportunity that now associations can buy health care plans and and and the buying power of a group at lower prices across state lines, including catastrophic plans.
+The president bailed their ass out this week when he was able to create an opportunity that now associations can buy health care plans and the buying power of a group at lower prices across state lines, including catastrophic plans.

-This is a huge thing that is getting very little notice, and the only notice is getting is that, oh, he's demolishing Obamacare.
+This is a huge thing that is getting very little notice.

 He pretty much did.